grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Or maybe _not_ get caught... you said the _Gnat_ was fast, right?
 You could outrun them when they started pursuing you... and at the same time lead them away from the _Prospect_."

 Shakes started chewing again while he thought.
-"There is something appealing about the idea of being loud, fast, and -- what's the fuckin' word? brash  --after all these years of trying to sneak around and stay quiet.
+"There is something appealing about the idea of being loud, fast, and -- what's the fuckin' word? brash -- after all these years of trying to sneak around and stay quiet.
 I can't say I have much experience at that kind of thing though."

-"I have a feeling you'd be a fucking natural at it," said Percy.
+"I have a feeling you'd be a natural."

 "It would require a little work on the _Gnat_.
 I'd have to undo some of the dampening I've put in over the years.
 And I'd need to tune it up for speed."

 Percy dropped the heavy satchel full of coins on the table in front of Shakes.
 Though when a couple of other patrons turned around to look for the source of that particular sound she realized it was stupid move, so she leaned in and whispered the next bit so only Shakes could hear.
-"Not to be dramatic, but this is only two-thirds of the payment for this fucking job."
+"Not to be dramatic, but this is only two-thirds of the payment for this job."

 Shakes eyes widened.
 He poked at the satchel with the handle end of his fork.
-"Better put that the fuck away.
+"Better put that away.
 What the fuck are you offering me exactly?"

 "How about two deck-crew share's worth?
 And a deck-crew share on this run should be pretty lucrative."

 [//]: # (A deck-crew share is kind of the standard pay for a run on a cargo sub.
 Everyone gets paid per run, and the captain and the deck boss get a much bigger share.
 Deck-crew shares are what most of the crew makes, evenly divided.
 Green crew get a much smaller share, or a flat fee offer.
 The engineer gets an engineers share which is a lot.
 Maybe equal to deck boss?
 The boat itself also gets a share: the boat-share.
 For maintenance and fuel.)

 Shakes nodded slowly, while chewing through another piece of bread.
 "Alright.
 Fuckin' alright!
 But I want a stipend on top of that to cover the costs of any modifications to the _Gnat_.
 And enough to reverse them after we complete this run."

+[//]: # (----- EDITED TO HERE -----)
+[//]: # (Dont forget you need to resolve Shakes current delivery run)

 "Done.
 I'll give you one share right now, and the other on delivery.
 You can write up the cost of the fucking stipend at delivery too," said Percy.